xllora/Snare/readme.txt

-A coordination layer for distributed applications written in Scala.
+Snare is a coordination layer for distributed applications written in Scala.
 Snare implements a basic heartbeat system and a simple notification mechanism.
-Snare relies on MongoDB to track heartbeat and notification mailbox.
+Snare relies on MongoDB to track heartbeat and notification mailboxs.